AntonFrlan/Masked-RCNN-Underwater_segmentation/README.md

 # Masked-RCNN-Underwater_segmentation

-Segmentation of detected underwater objects with fine-tuned Masked-RCNN.
+Segmentation of detected underwater objects by fine-tuning Fast-RCNN into Masked-RCNN.
 The objects of intrest were pipes, weights, concrete  mat and background sea.

 ![fig1](output/cv100.png "fig1")